-INDICATIONS AND USAGE: Chlorothiazide sodium for injection is indicated as adjunctive therapy in edema associated with congestive heart failure, hepatic cirrhosis, and corticosteroid and estrogen therapy.
-Chlorothiazide sodium for injection has also been found useful in edema due to various forms of renal dysfunction such as nephrotic syndrome, acute glomerulonephritis, and chronic renal failure.
+INDICATIONS AND USAGE: Chlorothiazide sodium for injection is indicated as adjunctive therapy in edema associated with conges-tive heart failure, hepatic cirrhosis, and corticosteroid and estrogen therapy.
+Chlorothiazide sodium for injection has also been found useful in addres due to versions forme of rappl found useful in edema due to various forms of renal dysfunction such as nephrotic syndrome, acute glomerulonephritis, and chronic renal failure.